-The total landed catch of giant crab by all fishers in 2018/19 quota season (July 1 to June 30) was 9.8t which was almost entirely targeted (Figure 1).
-Reference points for this fishery are based on the fishing year (November-September), during this period the catch was 9.2t.
+The total landed catch of giant crab by all fishers in 2019/20 quota season (July 1 to June 30) was 9.8t which was almost entirely targeted (Figure 1).
+Reference points for this fishery are based on the fishing year (November-September), during this period the catch was 11.7t.
+The fishing year catch exceeds the TACC in this instance as seasonal fishing patterns changed slightly and the fishing year includes two partial TACC years.